-Volgograd (former Tsaritsyn and Stalingrad) is the capital and administrative center of Volgograd region of Russia.
-The city is located in the southeastern part of European Russia on the Volga River.
-Volgograd has the status of “Hero City” of Russia because of Battle of Stalingrad happened here during the Second World War.
+Volgograd (in 1589-1925 - Tsaritsyn, in 1925-1961 - Stalingrad) is a city in Russia, the capital of the Volgograd region located in the southeast of the European part of Russia, on the banks of the Volga River.
+Volgograd has the status of “Hero City” because of the Battle of Stalingrad that took place here during the Second World War.

 Several matches of FIFA World Cup 2018 will be held in Volgograd.